The Adventures of the Galaxy Rangers

-The Adventures of the Galaxy Rangers is an American animated space Western television series created by Robert Mandell and produced by Transcom Media, Inc. and Gaylord Entertainment Company.
+The Adventures of the Galaxy Rangers or simply Galaxy Rangers, is an American animated space Western television series created by Robert Mandell and produced by Transcom Media, Inc. and Gaylord Entertainment Company.
 It was broadcast in syndication between 1986 and 1989.
 The series combines sci-fi stories with traditional wild west themes.
 It is one of the first anime-style shows produced mainly in the United States, although the actual animation was done by the Japanese animation studio Tokyo Movie Shinsha.
 At the time it aired, The Adventures of the Galaxy Rangers was considered a revolutionary children's show.

 Plot

 "In 2086, two peaceful aliens journeyed to Earth seeking our help.
 In return, they gave us the plans for our first hyperdrive allowing mankind to open the doors to the stars.
 We have assembled a team of unique individuals to protect Earth and our allies.
 Courageous pioneers committed to the highest ideals of justice and dedicated to preserving law and order across the new frontier.
 These are The Adventures of the Galaxy Rangers!"